Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Appendix Overview

-\paragraph{Appendix F: Preliminaries and Theory.} We include mathematical preliminaries and theoretical details underlying our approach, including flow matching, deterministic ODE sampling, and the stochastic formulations used for reinforcement learning fine-tuning.
+\paragraph{Appendix I: Preliminaries and Theory.} We include mathematical preliminaries and theoretical details underlying our approach, including flow matching, deterministic ODE sampling, and the stochastic formulations used for reinforcement learning fine-tuning.
 This section contains derivations and clarifications that support the methodology presented in the main paper.

-\paragraph{Appendix G: Additional Related Work.} We discuss related work that could not be fully covered in the main paper, providing further context on physics-aware video generation, 4D modeling, and learning-based world representations.
+\paragraph{Appendix J: Additional Related Work.} We discuss related work that could not be fully covered in the main paper, providing further context on physics-aware video generation, 4D modeling, and learning-based world representations.

-\paragraph{Appendix H: Physics Simulation.} We describe the physics simulation settings used for supervision and reward construction, including scene configurations, object properties, and motion extraction procedures.
+\paragraph{Appendix K: Physics Simulation.} We describe the physics simulation settings used for supervision and reward construction, including scene configurations, object properties, and motion extraction procedures.
 This section explains how simulation is leveraged as a source of high-fidelity geometric and motion information for fine-grained physical alignment.

+\paragraph{Appendix L: Limitations and Impact Statement.} This section consolidates the paper's limitations, broader impact, and responsible release stance into a dedicated discussion chapter in the appendix.

 \endgroup